BeAPI/apply-to-beapi/wp-content/themes/easy/README.md

 * Display all the elements of the array
 * Find the average value
 * Find out how many values are equal or greater than 10
-* Check if the note of 20 is present in the array
+* Check if the value 20 is present in the array
-* Get the best note from the array
+* Get the greatest value of the array

 # WordPress is your best Friend
 You are done for the first part, now let's got to the WordPress part !